By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 To fully and accurately understand their team’s chemistry, coaches can turn to the AthleteDISC Profiling System.
 Once the individual athletes within your team have been profiled, we can then generate the Team Dynamics Report showing how the individuals combine as a team, the pattern of different styles of athletes, and key coaching strategies for the dynamic of the team.
 This tool is invaluable for you to understand your team’s dynamics, and you can read more in our article “The Importance of Profiling in Sport”.

-After all, most teams fail due to “personality clashes” which are really just the differences in behavioral patterns.
+Most teams fail due to “personality clashes” which are really just the differences in behavioral patterns.
 Simply put, behavioral patterns are your preferred way of doing things.
 However we can tend to get into the thinking of: “This is the way I do things, therefore I am right, and that person (who has a different way of doing things, and different behavioral pattern) is wrong.”

 Creating Great Sports Team Chemistry

-Some coaches assume any group can automatically be a team.
+Some Coaches assume any group can automatically be a team.
 This is not always the case.
 One of the biggest reasons teams misfire is because personality differences are ignored and left to erupt – usually during competition.
 In short, who’s selected on the team affects the team’s outcome.

 Being strategic and having a thorough understanding of your athletes, their behavioral style, and the likely outcomes of these behavioral styles interacting (the Team Dynamics) will help to give your team the greatest chance at success.
 With this knowledge coaches can begin to understand likely team behaviors and the most effective way to coach the overall team.
 Coaches can also see where gaps are in the team’s diversity and can, where able and appropriate, recruit athletes of particular profiles to fill those gaps.

-When coaches create a sporting team and employ their knowledge of the AthleteDISC behavioral styles, they can greatly improve the team’s chances for success.
+When Coaches create a sporting team and employ their knowledge of the AthleteDISC behavioral styles, they can greatly improve the team’s chances for success.
 Coaches take into account the natural allies and antagonists among the styles and also how each style functions at each Stage of Team Development.

 As mentioned above, the DISC model provides an extremely useful way to understand different styles of athletes and how they contribute to the team.
 Below are two helpful diagrams showing the four quadrants of DISC and the likely conflicts between each style.

 So while the potential for conflict is always there, it needn’t become the reality.
-In creating a team, think about the athletes you are adding, and monitor how they function during the group’s evolution.
+In creating a team, think about the athletes you are adding and monitor how they function during the group’s evolution.
 That way you’ll not only make the best possible use of the strengths of each team member, you can help create a whole that’s much larger than the sum of the parts, a Synergistic team.

 The Perfect Sports Team Chemistry